jimkang/term-tracker/README.md

 ==================

 A persistent record of terms used in documents that can be used for TF-IDF analysis or other purposes.
 The backing store is just a JSON file, which is loaded entirely in memory.
-It's nice and simple and will work for, say, personal blogs, but it's not for gigabytes of data.
+It's nice and simple and will work for, say, personal blogs, but it's not a corpus that does not fit in memory.

 Installation
 ------------